Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 Before we dive in, I just want to clarify the difference between Monte Carlo and Monaco.

 Monaco is the name of the independent city-state and is divided into nine neighborhoods.
 One of those neighborhoods, the most emblematic one, is Monte Carlo.
-It’s often mistaken to be the name of the country or the country’s capital but it’s not.
+It’s often mistaken to be the name of the country or the country’s capital, but it’s not.

 However, while Monte Carlo may enjoy worldwide fame, it’s no more than an area within the Principality of Monaco.
 And since Monaco is only just over 2km² or 0.8 mi² in size, there’s no point in making a distinction on how to get from Nice to Monte Carlo vs Monaco.